 If these factors don’t bother you, then by all means have a Memorial Day weekend wedding.
 Generally though, you should stay away from very important family holidays (unless your guest list consists of immediate family members only) like Mother’s Day, Father’s Day, Thanksgiving, and Christmas.
 Other important dates to research are major sporting events, especially if you and your guests are big sports fans.
 A basketball fanatic will not want to miss the NBA championship game, even if it’s for his or her own wedding—and you definitely don’t want guests with their eyes glued to their phones during your ceremony because they’re watching the game or checking the score.

-Every culture and family has its own set of wedding traditions and superstitions.
+Every culture and family has its own set of wedding traditions.
 Talk to your fiance about which traditions are important to you and your family and find ways to uphold them on both sides.
 That means picking a wedding date that aligns with two families and cultures.
 Here are a few date-related traditions.
-Even if you or your fiance don’t belong to a specific culture, you might be interested in borrowing a few of these ideas.
+Even if you or your fiancé don’t belong to a specific culture, you might be interested in borrowing a few of these ideas.

 In Italian culture, June is the best month to get married since it’s named after Juno, the Roman goddess of marriage.